dart-lang/sdk/pkg/path/README.md

 A comprehensive, cross-platform path manipulation library for Dart.

-The pathos library provides common operations for manipulating file paths: joining, splitting, normalizing, etc.
+The path package provides common operations for manipulating file paths: joining, splitting, normalizing, etc.

 We've tried very hard to make this library do the "right" thing on whatever